OL’DIRTY 2019 :: 11:00AM 22 SEPT 2019

 ABOUT THE COURSE

-Featuring a variety of terrain, topography, and geology you’ll pass through Sequoia forests, lush fern gullies, along forgotten aqueducts, and botanic arboretums on a mixture of hard-packed gravel, soft singletrack, leaf-carpets, and rich dark earth.
+Featuring a variety of terrain, topography, and geology you’ll be playing in Sequoia forests, lush fern gullies, along forgotten aqueducts, and botanic arboretums on a mixture of hard-packed gravel, soft singletrack, decaying leaf-carpets, grassed tracks, sticky clay, gravel pits, and rich red earth.

 WHAT TO EXPECT